 -

-or when there is disagreement between doctors or insurers about the diagnosis or causality.
+or when a dispute arises between doctors or insurers about the diagnosis or causality.

-In medical liability cases, the medical advisor also plays a crucial role.
-He assesses whether the treatment was in accordance with professional standards and whether there can be a medical error.
+Also in medical liability cases, the medical advisor plays a crucial role.
+He then assesses whether the treatment was carried out in accordance with the professional standard and whether there may have been a medical error.

 Read more about this in our blog Medical error or complication: what is the difference and when is the doctor liable?.

-The duties of a medical advisor include, among others:
+The duties of a medical advisor include, among other things:

 -

-evaluating the medical file, including general practitioner reports, specialist letters and research results;
+assessing the medical record, including GP reports, specialist letters and test results;

 -

-analyzing the cause-effect relationship between the accident and the complaints;
+analyzing the cause-and-effect relationship between the accident and the complaints;

 -

-advising on the moment when the injury is medically stable (the final situation);
+advising on when the injury “medically stable” is (the end state);

 -